equinor/fmu-dataio/docs/src/preparations.rst

   piece of information that governs both ownership and access to data when stored in the cloud.
 Sometimes, asset is identical to "field" but frequently it is not.

-Under ``ssdl``, you will enter some defaults regarding data sharing with the Subsurface Data Lake.

-The ``ssdl.access_level`` sets the (default) sensitivity of exported data.
+Under ``classification`` the (default) sensitivity of exported data is entered.
 Valid entries here are ``internal`` and ``restricted``.
-The ``ssdl.rep_include`` sets the default flag for signalling inclusion of exported data in the Reservoir Experience Platform.
-This is a boolean, and valid entries are ``True`` and ``False``.
+Note that this is only a default.
+You can override thie setting at any point when exporting data.

 .. note::
-  The ``access.ssdl.access_level`` is currently also used for access handling in Sumo.
+  The ``access.classification`` is currently also used for access handling in Sumo.

-Note that these are defaults.
-You can override these settings at any point when exporting data, and also note that no data will be lifted to the datalake without explicit action by you.

 global_variables.yml | **stratigraphy**